mobilemutex/GhidraCalculator/README.md

 - **Quick Increment/Decrement**: ±1, ±0x10, ±0x100, ±0x1000 buttons
 - **Value Marking**: Mark and recall values
 - **Real-time Conversion**: See values in all number bases simultaneously
+- **History Window**: See previous calculations
+  - Double-click to jump to resultijg address, if its valid
+  - Load result into calculator

 ### Ghidra Integration Features
 - **Context Menu Integration**: Right-click in disassembler to: